anmarphy/Patient-hospital-readmission-US/README.md

 This project is divided two parts associated with the data preparation and the binary classification.To have a better visualization of the scripts, I suggest to check them in nbviewer:
 - [Data Preparation](https://nbviewer.jupyter.org/github/anmarphy/Patient-hospital-readmission-US/blob/main/Diabetes_130_Part_1.ipynb)
+The final dataset contains 56.195 records and 56 attributes, having the readmission status as the outcome.
+This dataset consists of hospital admissions that did not result in a patient death or discharge to a hospice.
+Each encounter corresponds to a unique patient diagnosed with diabetes, although the primary diagnosis may be different.

 - Binary classification models

 ## Conclusions